-Whether your child is reading or not quite yet, books play an important role in their communication development and learning at any age!
-See these tips to reading with baby from 0-1 years old, as a toddler, and at school age.
+Whether your child is looking at their very first books or is already reading to you, books play an important role in their communication development and learning at any age!
+See these tips for reading with Baby during their first year, as a toddler, and at school age.

 Use Board Books

-Give baby thick board books, sometimes with textured pages, so they get used to the form of books.
-Read with baby or just have them flip through the pages!
+Give Baby thick board books, sometimes with textured pages, so they get used to the form of books.
+Read with Baby or just have them flip through the pages!
+Turning several pages of a chunky board book is a skill they'll learn by 9 months.

 Look for Rhyming Books

 Babies love nursery rhymes!
-Not only do they sound fun, but reading rhymes with baby actually helps with baby’s early language learning.
+Not only do they sound fun, but reading rhymes with Baby actually helps with their early language learning.

-Make them feel safe and comfortable while reading with baby.
+Make Baby feel safe and comfortable while reading to them.
 Story time can be a great way to calm your child down and get them ready for bed.

 Be a Little Silly

 Play around with different noises or use different voices while telling a story!
-This can help keep your child’s attention and make story time more fun for everyone.
+This can help keep Baby's attention and make story time more fun for everyone.

 You Don’t Have to Follow the Story Exactly

-If your child is too young to know the words, you can talk about the pictures, point out interesting shapes, or even make up your own ending.
-Just talking to your baby helps to develop their language skills.
+Baby is too young to know the words, so talk about the pictures, point out interesting shapes, or even make up your own ending.
+Just talking to Baby helps to develop their language skills.

 Take Your Time